 We handle both individual and collective employment agreements.
-Some of our workplace representation is now undertaken through our principal industrial arm Te Uniana o NSNZ.
+Some of our workplace representation is undertaken through our principal industrial arm Te Uniana o NSNZ.
 Te Uniana o NSNZ is a registered union.
 Te Uniana o NSNZ is part of the Society and an application for membership of the Society serves as an application for membership of Te Uniana o NSNZ.
 No extra fees (direct or indirect) apply.

-Our members in DHBs are employed on individual employment agreements (IEAs), rather than the MECA.
-These IEAs have always been derived from the DHB MECA offering the same or substantially the same terms and conditions.
-Changes to the DHB MECA are not automatically passed on to nurses on IEAs, however each time there is a new MECA, DHBs have always updated the IEA terms to match or substantially match the MECA.
+Our members Te Whatu Ora (formerly DHBs) are employed on individual employment agreements (IEAs), rather than the CEA (formerly MECA).
+These IEAs have always been derived from the CEA offering the same or substantially the same terms and conditions.
+Changes in a CEA are not automatically passed on to nurses on IEAs, however each time there is a new CEA nurses employed by the DHBs always had IEA updated terms to match or substantially match the MECA.

 Pay equity (PE) claims are covered by special legislation.
-By law the following applies:

 · Pay equity has now been settled and all Te Whatu Ora are eligible for the pay increases and the related lump sums.